rohit5126/wanderlust/README.md

     ```bash

-    docker-compose up
+    docker-compose up -d
     ```
-    This command will build the Docker images and start the containers for the backend and frontend, enabling you to access the Wanderlust application.
+    This command will build the Docker images and start the containers for the backend and frontend in detachable mode, enabling you to access the Wanderlust application.

+8.  **Import sample data**

+    ```bash
+    docker exec -it mongo mongoimport --db wanderlust --collection posts --file ./data/sample_posts.json --jsonArray
+    ```
+    This command will add sample data to your application.

 # 📸 Screenshots